 Over/under record: 8-8

 4-12 is the worst mark for the Texans since drafting Deshaun Watson.
 After an 0-4 start, the Texans axed head coach and general manager Bill O’Brien and Romeo Crennel finished out the season as the oldest coach in the league.
 The issue wasn’t often the offense; Watson had plenty of weapons like Will Fuller and Brandin Cooks to score plenty of points.
 Even veteran David Johnson, who Houston acquired from Arizona in a much-maligned trade involving DeAndre Hopkins, had a standout season.
 The issue was in the defense (or lack thereof) that surrendered at least 35 points five times this season.

 After making their way to back-to-back AFC Playoffs, the expectation for the Texans was to make the playoffs and compete for the division.
 Houston faced a downright brutal early season schedule, including six 2019 playoff teams in their first seven games.
 The Texans didn’t stand a chance in many of those games and dropped others they were favored in like against the Vikings and Bengals.

 Texans 2021 offseason moves

-Trades: EDGE Shaq Lawson (from Dolphins), T Marcus Cannon (from Patriots), TE Ryan Izzo (from Patriots), WR Anthony Miller (from Bears)
+Trades: T Marcus Cannon (from Patriots), TE Ryan Izzo (from Patriots), WR Anthony Miller (from Bears)

-Re-signings: RB David Johnson (one year, $6 million)
+Re-signings: RB David Johnson (one year, $6 million), CB Vernon Hargreaves (one year, $2 million)

 Free agent losses: WR Will Fuller (to Dolphins), DL Carlos Watkins (to Cowboys), C Nick Martin (to Raiders), G Zach Fulton (to Giants), EDGE J.J.
 Watt (to Cardinals), LB Tyrell Adams (to Bills)

 Free agent signings: RB Mark Ingram (one year, $2.5 million), DL Maliek Collins (one year, $6 million), Terrance Mitchell (two years, $6.5 million), LB Kevin Pierre-Louis (two years, $4 million), LB Joe Thomas (one year, $2 million), CB Desmond King (one year, $3.5 million), LB Neville Hewitt (one year, $1.7 million)